 William had married well.
 Isabella was given 100 acres, sections 105 and 107, in McShanes Road by her father.
 The couple named the property Parkburn after the Harkness family estate in Kirkmahoe, Dumfriesshire.
 Here they were to bring up 8 children: 5 sons and 3 daughters.
 Second son, William Dickson, was to take on the farm after his father and continue to farm there for the rest of his life.
-He became the first farmer in the Nelson district to import registered Jersey cattle and was a foundation committee member of the Nelson A. and P. Association.
-He was a member of the first Richmond Borough Council from 1891-1901 and, for more that 20 years, from 1890 a member of the Richmond School Committee.
+He became the first farmer in the Nelson district to import registered Jersey cattle and was a foundation committee member of the Nelson A. & P. Association.
+He was a member of the first Richmond Borough Council from 1891-1901 and, for more than 20 years, from 1890 a member of the Richmond School Committee.

 Three of William’s sons became professional men with careers in education.
 Eldest son, Joseph George, was headmaster of Richmond Boys’ School and a member of the Richmond School Committee.
 He built “Hillcrest”, a grand two-storied house overlooking the town.
 He was a member of the Nelson Education Board, a Waimea County Councillor, chairman of the Richmond Town Board and MP for Nelson between 1889-93.

 Third son, James Hamilton, was a master at Nelson College, Headmaster of the Bishop's School in Nelson, Headmaster of Reefton and Westport District High Schools, President of the NZEI, a JP, Freemason, lay reader in the Anglican church and Mayor of Westport from 1927-33.